trimstray/nginx-admins-handbook/README.md

 ## Why I created this handbook

 For me, however, there hasn't been a truly in-depth and reasonably simple cheatsheet which describe a variety of configurations and important cross-cutting topics for HTTP servers.
-Configuration of the NGINX can be tricky sometimes.
+Configuration of the NGINX can be tricky sometimes and you really need to get into the syntax and concepts to get an understanding tricks, loopholes, and mechanisms.
 The documentation isn't as pretty as other projects and should certainly include more robust examples.

   > _This handbook is a set of rules and recommendations for the NGINX HTTP server.
 It also contains the best practices, notes, and helpers with countless examples.
 Many of them refer to external resources._